-Outlook on the Web (formerly called OWA) is a service for managing your email and calendar on the web.
-It can be used with most current web browsers, including Internet Explorer, Firefox, Safari, and Chrome.
+Outlook on the web (formerly called OWA) is a service for managing your email and calendar on the web.
+It can be used with most current web browsers, including Chrome, Firefox, Safari, and Internet Explorer.

 Outlook is an email/calendar app that is installed on your computer.
 It is designed specifically for Cornell's Office 365 email and calendar system.